harivenkat06/synaptix-frontier-ai-hack/README.md

-# Synaptix AI - Real-Time Intelligence Agent 🚀
+# ApexEdge - Real-Time Intelligence Agent 🚀

-Synaptix is a high-performance, reactive **RAG (Retrieval-Augmented Generation)** system built for the **Synaptix Frontier AI Hackathon**.
-By combining **Pathway's streaming data engine** with **Google Gemini 1.5 Flash**, Synaptix provides an agent that stays updated with live data—no manual re-indexing required.
+ApexEdge is a high-performance, reactive **RAG (Retrieval-Augmented Generation)** system built for the **Synaptix Frontier AI Hackathon**.
+By combining **Pathway's streaming data engine** with **Google Gemini 1.5 Flash**, ApexEdge provides an agent that stays updated with live data—no manual re-indexing required.

 ---